SashankKantamsetti/EaseLeet/README.md

-# LeetCode Extension - README
+# EaseLeet

 ## Overview

-Welcome to the LeetCode Extension!
+Welcome to the EaseLeet Extension!
 This extension enhances your LeetCode experience by providing additional features such as:

 - Removing easy, medium, and hard tags from questions.
 - Adding suggestions from YouTube below each question.